MercyOroo1/Fuelics-Fuel-Management-System/README.md

    1. Find Suppliers by Location: Search for suppliers based on their geographic location.
    1. Delete Retailer by ID: Remove a retailer from the system using their unique ID.
    1. Delete Supplier by ID: Eliminate a supplier from the database using their unique ID.

 With this application, users can maintain an organized and efficient fuel management database, ensuring easy access to critical information and operations.

+## Installation
+Use git clone to download the documents from GitHub.

+## Installation Requirements
+Git

+## Installation Instructions
+Git clone

+## Technologies used
+1. GitHub
+1. Python
+1. SQL

+## License
+The content of this site is under the MIT License.
+Copyright (c) 2018.